StarryBar/image_synthesis-WGAN-/README.md

 You can just load the *.ipython file within each folder and reproduce the result.

 ## NYU DS-3001 Machine Learning Project.
-# Image_synthesis with DCGAN,WGAN,Relaxed WGAN
+Topic: Image_synthesis with DCGAN,WGAN,Relaxed WGAN
 Collaborator: Lifan Wang, Guanhua Chen, Kuan Chen